abishanaru/CIP_FS25_102/README.md

 ## Usage
 The analysis is presented in two formats:
 1. Jupyter notebook: Includes detailed explanations, code, and visualizations.
 The notebook is structured to follow the research questions systematically, providing insights into parking patterns and their correlations with various factors.
 2. PDF Report: A comprehensive summary of the project findings, methodology, and conclusions.
-Find it in `parking_analysis_report.pdf`.
+Find it in `CIP_FS25_102_documentation.pdf`.